keystonejs/keystone-classic/README.md

 This will create a new project based on the options you select, and install the required packages from **npm**.

-After the intallation is complete, run this command to start Keystone:
+After the installation is complete, run this command to start Keystone:

     node keystone